EnesGoktekin/ai-detective/project_updates.md

 - [ ] Exit Window UI
 - [ ] How to Play modal/overlay
 - [ ] Mobile and Desktop responsive design
-- [ ] Dark and mysterious theme with yellow/gold accents
 - [ ] Input validation (no non-alphabetic messages, no single characters)
 - [ ] 5-second cooldown mechanism
 - [ ] Session control (Resume/New Game)